oariton/StaySafe/README.md

 ```
 git clone https://github.com/oariton/StaySafe.git
 ```
-To pull all the 3 repositories run :
+To pull all the 4 repositories run :

 ```
 git submodule update --init --recursive
 ```

+## The Mobile Application and Back End server video presentations

+Browse the **stay_safe_video** folder and enjoy videos

 ## The mobile application build (apk) to be installed on any android device